gsjung0419/Low2High/README.md

     -.
 MPI (MPICH or OPENMPI), with mpi4py

-3. Training Tutorial with stress term (will be updated once the paper was accepted)
+3. Training Tutorial with stress term (will be updated once the paper is accepted)

-4. DFT data (will be updated once the paper was accepted)
+4. DFT data (will be updated once the paper is accepted)

 5. EAM data (32 atoms - 20,000 configuration poitns, 108 atoms -20,000 configurations) will be available in the other repository based on the paper "Data Distillation for Neural Network Potentials toward Foundational Dataset", https://arxiv.org/abs/2311.05407